earkevin11/Azure-Identity-Protection/README.md

 # Risk investigations
 - Admins can review detection and take manual action on them if needed.
-There are 3 key reports administrators will use for investifations in Identity Protection.
+There are 3 key reports administrators will use for investigations in Identity Protection.